AnalogStudiosRI/www.analogstudios.net/README.md

 ## Overview

 Frontend website for [www.analogstudios.net](https://www.analogstudios.net) based on [Greenwood](https://www.greenwoodjs.io).
-It is built using Github Actions and deployed to Netlify.
-The backend is (currently) hosted in AWS.
+It is built and deployed using Github Actions to AWS using S3 and Cloudfront.
+(The backend uses and API Gateway and EC2)

 ## Contributing